russ-blaisdell/nextgen-engineering/docs/google-billing/overview.md

 ![Step 2](../images/google-billing/Google-Billing-Accounts-Result.drawio.png)

 <br/>
-  With the relationship between the billing account and the projects removed at the organization left each project without any valid billing information.
+  With the relationship between the billing account and the projects removed at the organization this then left each project without any valid billing information.

 ### Step 3 - Outage